Most of you who have been reading my blog for awhile are aware that I have prostate cancer.

 All those study numbers don’t mean much.
 The doctors just haven’t seen enough patients like me to be able to say conclusively what my true prognosis is likely to be.

-I won’t be scheduling any classes next year until May to ensure that they won’t interfere with any potential radiation treatments I need to have.
-No matter if I do the radiation or choose not to treat my cancer, I have a significantly shortened shelf life.
-With only two to five years remaining on the planet, I probably won’t be teaching as many classes as I have in the previous years.
+Here’s the deal.
+I have a significantly shortened shelf life.
+With only a couple years remaining on the planet, I probably won’t be teaching as many classes as I have in the previous years.
 I will prioritize booking classes with the hosts who have consistently filled my previous events.
 If you would like to host a class between May and December of 2025, please contact me.

 In the last four years of my disease progression, I’ve read every prostate cancer study published on PubMed in the last decade.
 I have read dozens of medical books and have spent hundreds of hours watching cancer videos on YouTube.
 Unless you have personally undergone prostate cancer treatment or are a doc working in the field, I promise that I know more about the disease than you do.